 Think also ‘Tax Office game changers recruitment ad’ bad, a campaign that could only have been conceived by a bureaucracy or a two-humped camel.

 Of course, both those ads were government-made, and thus ‘government quality’.
 What makes this cinematic adventure even more inexplicable is that it was produced by the private sector.
 Although, when you think about it, it’s likely that it was actually financed largely by the Australian taxpayer, because even though Latham publicly fundraised to make it, surely the only people stupid enough to throw money at it would be people stuck permanently on Centrelink benefits because they’re too stupid to hold down a job.
+(Ed’s note: That’s not to suggest ALL people on Centrelink benefits are too stupid to hold down a job… just the ones simultaneously silly enough to be unemployed AND contribute to a Latham fundraiser).

 Which leads us to discussing, briefly, who would be silly enough to appear in it as themselves and not an actor.
 Latham wasn’t – his mug is nowhere near the ad.
 Alice Springs Councillor Jacinta Price does appear in it.
 I like to believe that she pre-recorded her bit before the rest of the ad was made, and is now apoplectic with rage having discovered what she’s been linked to.